ansh-novarroh/Verba/README.md

 ```

-This command will download the necessary Docker images, create containers, and start Verba.
+This command will download the necessary Docker images, create containers, and start Vijil RAG Agent.
 Remember, Docker must be installed on your system to use this method.
 For installation instructions and more details about Docker, visit the official Docker documentation.

-4. **Access Verba**
+4. **Access Vijil RAG Agent**

 - You can access your local Weaviate instance at `localhost:8080`

-- You can access the Verba frontend at `localhost:8000`
+- You can access the Vijil RAG Agent frontend at `localhost:8000`

-If you want your Docker Instance to install a specific version of Verba you can edit the `Dockerfile` and change the installation line.
+If you want your Docker Instance to install a specific version of Vijil RAG Agent you can edit the `Dockerfile` and change the installation line.

 ```
 RUN pip install -e '.'
 ```

-## Verba Walkthrough
+## Vijil RAG Agent Walkthrough

 ### Select your Deployment